ntricarichi22/Fantasyfootball/docs/CFC-HOME-SCREEN-SPEC.md

 These are NOT blockers for the home screen build.
 They are flagged for later work:

-1. **Inner page topbar** — different from home topbar; will be specified when we walk into the GM Office and other rooms in subsequent design sessions
+1. **Inner page topbar** — different from home topbar; specified in `CFC-GM-OFFICE-SPEC.md` and inherited by other inner pages built later (Pro Personnel, Scouting, Research & Strategy)
 2. **Cross-box deeplinking** — Pro Personnel briefings that reference inbox content should eventually deeplink to specific threads (Section 7.4)
 3. **Briefing copy variants by state** — full content map for what each director says under each app state (Section 6.3).
 Enough of a framework is locked here to start; the full content library lands at build
 4. **Persona icon mapping** — which icon (chess knight, etc.) represents which persona.
 User will provide at build